What do trout eat during the winter? (and how to imitate them)

 Worms – Just like during the rest of the year, trout find it hard to resist a worm pattern that smacks them in their face.

-Streamer fishing
+Streamer fishing for winter trout

 Winter is a great time to swing streamers.
-The brown trout are often hungry post spawn and few are willing to give up a protein rich snack if it basically hits them in the face.
+The brown trout are often hungry post spawn, and few are willing to give up a protein rich snack if it basically hits them in the face.

 The key to success is to fish streamers low and slow but just as important is to keep moving, and cover as much water as possible.